ErykMiszczuk/pi-approx-monte-carlo/README.md

-# pi-approx-monte-carlo
+# Pi approx monte carlo
-Approximation of PI using Monte Carlo Method
+Approximation of PI using Monte Carlo Method with visualisation.
+Created using HTML5 Canvas, JavaScript.